Developer FAQ

 Scripts

-I can't download the bootstrap scripts, how can I fix this?
+I can't download the build system bootstrap scripts, how can I fix this?

 installed or download the script from your web browser.